 So what do the employees in your company respond to in terms of their benefits?
 Have you noticed certain behaviors or tendencies among employees of different ages, income levels, or job functions?
 Share your thoughts in the Comments section below.

-Latest posts by Justyn Harkin (see all)
+Latest posts by Dianne Shaddock (see all)

 Thanks for the post, Dianne!